-- 1) FWD SEAT COVER (Refer to Figure 2) - a) Unsnap cushions from seat frame. - b) Remove cushions from pilot and co-pilot seat frame and place on workbench with back of the cushion facing up. - c) Carefully peel open the velcro hook and loop and remove the OEM cushion cover from the OEM foam. - 2) REAR BACK AND BOTTOM SEAT COVERS (Refer to Figure 4) - Remove cushion security straps from the vinyl strap holders located on the back of the seat back cushions. - b) Remove seat back cushions and seat bottom cushions from the rear seat frames.
-Place cushions on a workbench with underside facing up.
-Remove the headrest. - c) Carefully peel open the velcro hook and loop and remove the OEM foam from each cushion and headrest. - 3) REAR BACK AND BOTTOM SEAT COVERS (Refer to Figure 6)
+- 1) FWD SEAT COVER (Refer to Figures 2 or 9) - a) Unsnap cushions from seat frame, as applicable. - b) Remove cushions from pilot and co-pilot seat frame and place on workbench with back of the cushion facing up. - c) Carefully peel open the velcro hook and loop.
+Remove the cushion cover from the OEM foam. - 2) REAR BACK AND BOTTOM SEAT COVERS (Refer to Figures 4 and 6)